-Research and Development Credit Training Expense Credit

-In addition, if you qualify for certain enterprise zone or high impact business subtractions, or income tax credits that you will distribute to your partners, from Schedule 1299-A, you are required to report those figures on the appropriate lines provided on Schedule 1299-A and Schedule K-1-P. See specific instructions for Schedule 1299-A for more information.

-- Effective for tax years ending on or after December 31, 2003, net loss deductions may no longer be used as a carryback to offset prior year income.
+- credit.
+For tax years ending on or after December 31, 2004, the Research and Development Credit has been restored. - Effective for tax years ending on or after December 31, 2003, the Training Expense Credit is no longer an allowable credit. - In addition, if you qualify for certain enterprise zone or high impact business subtractions, or income tax credits that you will distribute to your partners, from Schedule 1299-A, you are required to report those figures on the appropriate lines provided on Schedule 1299-A and Schedule K-1-P. See specific instructions for Schedule 1299-A for more information. - Effective for tax years ending on or after December 31, 2003, net loss deductions may no longer be used as a carryback to offset prior year income.
 The carryforward provision is now limited to 12 years.
-See specific instructions for Part II, Line 1b and Schedule NLD for more information. - Effective for tax years ending after September 11, 2001, Illinois has "decoupled" from the federal bonus depreciation legislation.
-Additions and subtractions reversing the effects of federal bonus depreciation are figured on the new Form IL-4562, Special Depreciation.
-See specific instructions for Part I, Lines 2d and 5g. - Effective for tax years beginning on or after January 1, 2003, you may make an election to treat all of your income other than compensation as business income.
+See specific instructions for Part II, Line 1b and Schedule NLD for more information. - Effective for tax years beginning on or after January 1, 2003, you may make an election to treat all of your income other than compensation as business income.
 A new box has been added to Part III of this form for the purpose of making this election.